SRTC Procedure: Marketing/PR/Media

 Please see SRTC Procedure for appropriate Social Media behavior.

-The Vice President for Institutional Advancement, Marketing, and Public Relations has the overall responsibility for ensuring this procedure is implemented.
+The Director of Marketing and Public Relations has the overall responsibility for ensuring this procedure is implemented.

 SRTC Procedure: Social Media